Russia’s PMI hits highest since invasion in August

 As followed by bne IntelliNews, the Russian economy seems to be doing much better than expected under Western sanctions for the military invasion of Ukraine and corporate profits remained resilient in 2Q22.
 PMI also remained in the black in the preceding months.

-In August, Russian manufacturing firms recorded a modest improvement in operating conditions, with the upturn supported by stronger domestic demand which drove output higher.
+In August, Russian manufacturing firms recorded a modest improvement in operating conditions, with the upturn supported by stronger domestic demand, which drove output higher.
 The increase in new manufacturing sales was solid and the fastest since April 2019.

 “Anecdotal evidence stated that greater new order inflows stemmed from the acquisition of new customers and stronger client demand in the domestic market,” the report said.
-In contrast, external sales remained in contraction territory and fell at the fastest pace since May.
+In contrast, external sales remained in contraction territory and fell at their fastest pace since May.

 Cost burdens continued to increase for Russian manufacturers in August.
 The rise in operating expenses eased notably from those seen earlier in the year, however, as falling costs for raw materials dampened inflationary pressures.

-At the same time firms stated that higher selling prices were linked to efforts to pass on greater costs to clients.
+At the same time, firms stated that higher selling prices were linked to efforts to pass on greater costs to clients.

 Notably, business confidence remained upbeat overall, even if softened in August.
 Positive sentiment was attributed to investment in marketing and hopes of stronger client demand.
 “That said, economic uncertainty weighed on expectations, which were weaker than the series average,” S&P report claimed.